pskelsey/4C-model/docs/Documentation.md

 ## Plots panel

+### Making maps
+Click the 'Map' button to the left of the 'Map of climate variable / land use' plot pane.
+Switch between a map of the selected climate variable and a map of the selected crop / land use distribution using the 'Plot' radio buttons immediately beneath.

+### Plotting projected values
+Once your future scenario has been defined, click the 'Project' button to the left of the 'Boxplots of projected values' plot pane.
+This will produce a boxplot of projected values for that scenario.
+Each boxplot is a 'super-ensemble' of projected values (11 SCPs x *n* selected grid cells).
+Boxes extend from the first to the third quartile, medians are marked in each box, and whiskers extend to 1.5 times the interquartile range.
+You can display multiple boxplots (i.e. multiple scenarios, such as a different month of the year / decade / emissions level / risk model / crop distribution, etc.) together in the plot pane.
+Click the 'Clear' button to clear the plot pane.
+The 'Plot' radio button 'Abs' will plot the absolute projected values from your risk model.
+The 'Chg' radio button will plot the projected values relative to those for the 1961-1991 baseline climatology to show the proportional response; i.e. the percentage change in the response variable relative to baseline conditions.
+The 'Scale' radio buttons 'Lin.' and 'Log.' will change the scale of the y-axis from linear to logarithmic.

-### Output data
+### Saving results
-For each future scenario you define, a 'super-ensemble' of projected values is produced (11 SCPs x *n* selected grid cells).
-These can be saved to an ASCII file, where a new column of data is added for each scenario defined.
+Click the 'Save' button to save your results.
+This will open up a file save dialog box, where you can name your results file and save to any location.
+Note that only the results for the boxplots displayed in the plot pane will be saved - if you click the 'Clear' button then these results will be lost.
+Your results will be saved to an ASCII file, and the projected values for each scenario you define (each boxplot) will be stored in a separate column.
 Each column will contain 22308 values (52 x 39 cells x 11 SCPs).
 Only a small proporition of these values will be numerical, pertaining to the grid cells you selected for your projections.
-The rest will be NaN (not a number).
-These results can be saved to any location you like.
+The rest will be NaN (not a number), representing the grid cells (land and sea) not selected.